gkeep/dotfiles/server/README.md

 Repurposed my old laptop for seeding torrents and running my startpage on the local network.

-**30-updates** is my MOTD module which shows available updates each time you lag in via ssh.
+**30-updates** is my MOTD module which shows available updates each time you log in via ssh.
 For it's proper work you need to add last two lines from `crontab` file in this directory to your crontab.